panubo/docker-staticsite/README.md

 This is useful as an intermediate container for holding static website build artefacts.
 This image can then be used as a container for holding a static website.
 And the resulting image artefact can be used to serve the site, or used to deploy the site to an S3 website bucket, or a bucket backed CloudFront distribution.

+This image is available on quay.io `quay.io/panubo/staticsite` and AWS ECR Public `public.ecr.aws/panubo/staticsite`.

 ## Entrypoint Commands

 - `nginx` - Serve static files from `/var/www/html` (default)